Skip to main content

 `);

 This code snippet defines a Pod manifest using a YAML string.
 Documents that are added to the Builder are output as Kubernetes manifests.
-We will see how to customize these manifests below.
+We will see how to customize these manifests in the below section.

 index.js